| Peter Upton's |

 A unique new playing surface of the highest quality.

 Very expensive (on my budget), and very desirable, this was a major advance in pitches.
 It was rubber backed, had a lovely felt-like playing surface and came rolled in a big tube.
 It was a delight to play on, except that mine had a couple of spots where it would always form small ridges.
 If you left it pressed flat under some heavy books for a couple of days it would be okay, but this was a major nuisance.
 From the experience of other players, I'd say that mine was not the only dream pitch which was a bit temperamental.
 However, oddly the thing is much better behaved now than it was when I was a kid.
 Perhaps I'm just more patient.
-It's just a shame then, that the thing is covered in eighteen years of dust and fluff....
+It's just a shame then, that the thing is covered in thirty six* years of dust and fluff....

-The Astropitch first appears in 1980, and was possibly the reason Subbuteo could justify switching to the cheaper nylon pitches in the box sets.
+The Astropitch first appeared in 1980, and was possibly the reason Subbuteo could justify switching to the cheaper nylon pitches in the box sets.
 It remained the pitch of preference for "serious" players, until it is dropped for the 1996 range.
 That was not a popular move, and Hasbro did produce a cotton pitch in some of their 1997 box sets, before deciding that they might as well stick with the cheap ones!

 C179: Match Bench